vpereira/fuzzarella/README.md

-Fuzzarella - Fuzzing with pcaps
+# Fuzzarella - Fuzzing with pcaps

+## Status: Unmaintained

 The idea is to try to test evasion against applications that are able to read pcap